HatcherDX/hatch/playbooks-system.md

 # Playbooks System

+> **Note:** This page describes the technical implementation of our [Constitutional Engineering philosophy](/constitutional-engineering).
+If you haven't read about the philosophical foundation yet, we recommend starting there to understand the "why" behind playbooks.

 The Playbooks system is Hatcher's second-generation solution to the context problem in AI development.
 Where static files like `Claude.md` provide a starting point, Playbooks offer a dynamic, centralized, and governable system that acts as a true Corporate Constitution for your AI agents.

 ## What Are Playbooks?